rkilchmn/frontac24/README.md

 * visual feedback to the user that the order was correctly entered (i.e. date/customer/amount)
 * the text page is additional unnecessary duplicate code

+## FEATURE: Default the last wo costing account rather than the last bank account in mfg